kutsenkoa7/scaling/README.md

 ALL THE FILES WITH SOURCE CODE ARE PROVIDED FOR INFORMATIONAL PURPOSES ONLY.
+ANY COPYING, MODIFICATION, AND OTHER USE MUST BE AGREED WITH THE AUTHOR.

 The complete documentation, some optimized routines, the projection of unstructured grids onto the square grid, the graphical interface, and many other interesting components will probably be available in a "commercial version", someday:).